distribits/distribits-2024-website/README.md

-# DataLad & git-annex meeting website (draft)
+# Distribits meeting website sources

-- The website is built with [hugo](https://gohugo.io/) and uses [PaperMod](https://themes.gohugo.io/themes/hugo-papermod/) theme.
+- The website is built with [hugo](https://gohugo.io/) and uses [a fork](https://github.com/jsheunis/hugo-PaperMod) of the [PaperMod](https://themes.gohugo.io/themes/hugo-papermod/) theme.
+- Theme is attached as a submodule (supports dark & light mode)
 - Content is written in Markdown and placed in `content/`
   - By default, a file corresponds to a page, listed in the menu
   - Blog posts can be placed in `content/posts/` folder
 - Home page (title, icons, social links) is generated from configuration values
 - Configuration is done with toml, in `config.toml`
-- Theme is attached as a submodule (supports dark & light mode)
-- There is a github action for deploying to GitHub pages, which builds to gh-pages branch
+- There is a github action for deploying to GitHub pages, which builds to gh-pages branch, which is deployed to the custom domain distribits.live
 - As with any static generator, the content can be built locally and deployed anywhere

 Local development & preview: